Utah Administrative Code

 (b) Title IV-E Adoption Assistance shall be considered first for the monthly subsidy.
 To receive Title IV-E Adoption Assistance, a child with special needs shall meet at least one of the following Federal requirements:

-(i) A child is determined eligible for SSI by the Social Security Administration prior to the initiation of adoption proceedings.
+(i) A child is determined eligible for SSI for a disability by the Social Security Administration prior to the initiation of adoption proceedings.

 (A) Was or would have been AFDC eligible at the time of removal if application had been made,